-The Company's Pine Cove project, which is now in production, is currently producing cash flow to fund ongoing working capital requirements, corporate and administrative expenses, debt service, capital expenditure requirements and other contractual obligations.
-The Company intends to supplement its Pine Cove project cash flow and raise such funds as and when required to complete its projects as they arise.
+The Company's Pine Cove Mine is currently producing cash flow to fund ongoing working capital requirements, corporate and administrative expenses, debt service, capital expenditure requirements and other contractual obligations.
+The Company intends to supplement its Point Rousse Project cash flow and raise such funds as and when required to complete its projects as they arise.
 There is no assurance that the Company will be able to raise additional funds on reasonable terms.
 The ability of the Company to arrange such financing in the future will depend in part upon the prevailing capital market conditions as well as the business performance of the Company.
 There can be no assurance that Anaconda will be successful in its efforts to arrange additional financing, if needed, on terms satisfactory to the Company.